JosephTLyons/screen-session-cheatsheat/README.md

 `screen`

-## Create or attach to an existing named screen session
+## Create a named screen session or attach to an existing named screen session

 `screen -R <session name>`